httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 cached since the beginning of the connection or the last RESET flag on a CACHE_DIGEST frame need not be included.

-CACHE_DIGEST can be computed to include cached responses' ETags, as indicated by the VALIDATORS flag.
-This information can be used by servers to decide what kinds of responses to push to clients;
-for example, a stale response that hasn't changed could be refreshed with a 304 (Not Modified) response; one that has changed can be replaced with a 200 (OK) response, whether the cached response was fresh or stale.

 CACHE_DIGEST has no defined meaning when sent from servers, and SHOULD be ignored by clients.

 ### Creating a digest {#creating}